mydobie/skipMenu/README.md

             <td>reloadOnChange</td>
             <td>boolean</td>
             <td>false</td>
-            <td>EXPERIMENTAL.
-The menu is automatically rebuild anytime the DOM changes.
-This replaces the need to call the update method.
-If more than one skipMenu is on the page and set to reloadOnChange, this will cause an infinite looping.
-To avoid this issue, only have one skipMenu per page.</td>
+            <td>The menu is automatically rebuild anytime the DOM changes.
+This replaces the need to call the update method.</td>
        </tr>
         <tr>
             <td>useAccessKey</td>